 phrase pull en --format=play_properties --target=conf/ --tag=version_1

 The tag option is optional but always nice.
-With this you have a labelling system to manage your translations in manageable chunks (like Gmail).
+With this, you have a labeling system to manage your translations in manageable chunks (like Gmail).

 In this example we explicitly deal with the en locale, you can also push directories or pull all locales and their translations by not typing a locale at all.

 If Ruby does not suit your needs, just use our REST-based API directly.